- Training in development and application of a climate model

 - Test theories for the sensitivity of deep ocean circulation to orbital cycles in insolation across different background climate states

-The meridional overturning circulation (MOC) comprises planetary-scale oceanic ﬂows that are of direct importance to Earth’s global climate system because they transport vast amounts of heat, salt and nutrients around the planet1.
-Ocean circulation also regulates the exchange of CO2 between the vast ocean interior carbon reservoir and the comparatively tiny atmospheric reservoir1 that is 60 times smaller.
-The MOC, and in particular, the Atlantic’s MOC, is now known to have responded very sensitively to changes in insolation imparted by modulations in Earth’s solar orbit across the Pleistocene ice age cycles and played a crucial role in driving Earth into, and out of, these ice ages1.
-The need to better understanding the MOC is underscored by the fact that computer models predict the Atlantic’s MOC could weaken, shoal, or even disappear, in response to ongoing global warming, with profound consequences for regional climate change.
+The meridional overturning circulation (MOC) comprises planetary-scale oceanic ﬂows that are of direct importance to the climate system because they transport heat, salt and nutrients meridionally and regulate the exchange of CO2 with the atmosphere2.
+The MOC, and in particular, the Atlantic’s MOC, is now known to have responded very sensitively to orbital forcing across the Pleistocene ice age cycles and played a crucial role in driving Earth into, and out of, these ice ages2.
+Models predict that the Atlantic’s MOC could weaken, shoal, or even disappear, in response to ongoing global warming, with profound consequences for regional climate change.

-Human-induced CO2 emissions are projected to elevate atmospheric concentrations of this greenhouse gas to levels that, by 2100, will be higher than at any time since the climatic ‘greenhouse’ of the Eocene epoch (56 to 33 million years ago)2,3.
-Yet there exist no geological data with which to determine whether a MOC even existed during the Eocene greenhouse or how any MOC may have differed from its modern counterpart.
-A major unanswered question that this PhD will tackle are to determine what processes govern deep water formation dynamics in an extreme greenhouse climate at the timescales of Earth’s orbital cycles.
-Another key question is what was the sensitivity of an Eocene MOC to, or role in driving, climatic change at the timescales of Earth’s orbital cycles3?
+Human-induced CO2 emissions are projected to elevate atmospheric concentrations of this greenhouse gas to levels that, by the end of this century, will be higher than at any time since the climatic ‘greenhouse’ of the Eocene epoch (55 to 35 million years ago)3.
+Yet there are no existing geological data with which to determine whether an Atlantic MOC even existed during the Eocene greenhouse or how any MOC may have differed from its modern counterpart, let alone its potential sensitivity to, or role in driving, climatic change at orbital to secular timescales4.
+A major unanswered question is does a ‘bipolar seesaw’ in interhemispheric water mass competition, akin to that seen across the Pleistocene ice ages2, exist during an ice-free extreme greenhouse world?
+Another key question is what processes govern deep water formation dynamics in a greenhouse climate across orbital cycles?

 HostThe Open University